-- Self-adhesive, flat sound absorbers SH001 or SH001 MH for the interior of the acoustic wall
+- STICKY (Self-adhesive), sound absorbers FLAT or FLAT Plus for the interior of the acoustic wall

-- aixFOAM special spatula for stretching the fabric
+- aixFOAM EASYfixer (special spatula) for stretching the fabric

 The aixFOAM assembly spatula is a special tool required for tensioning the acoustic fabric.
 Other conventional spatulas are usually not able to apply the required tension to the material at the outer edges of the profiles.
 As a result, the fabric cannot be stretched evenly or is even damaged by the excessive effort.
-For an optimal result, we would therefore particularly like to recommend the use of the aixFOAM special spatula.
+For an optimal result, we would therefore particularly like to recommend the use of the aixFOAM EASYfixer (special spatula).

 Materials and tools from your preferred construction supplies retailer: